5 Most Common Poodle Health Issues

 Poodles are generally considered to be a very sturdy breed with few health issues.
 Their life expectancy ranges from 10-18 years.
-Through the long history of genetically breeding a calm, compassionate, and intelligent dog, most Poodles live a perfectly healthy long life.
+Through the long history of genetically breeding calm, compassionate, and intelligent dog, most Poodles live a perfectly healthy long life.

 Poodles not only have fabulous hairdos, but they also excel in agility dog-sport activities.
-Standard, Miniature and Toy Poodles are always a favorite at dog shows and usually place well in judging.
+Standard, Miniature, and Toy Poodles are always a favorite at dog shows and usually place well in judging.

-One official list ranks Poodles as the second most intelligent dog breed (what do they know, as far as we’re concerned Poodles are #1).
+One official list ranks Poodles as the second most intelligent dog breed (what do they know, as far as we’re concerned Poodles is #1).
 Don’t get us wrong, border collies are clever and cute doing tricks, but it is hard to beat a poodle’s intelligence when you live with one.
 Any poodle person will agree that poodles are easy to train using the usual techniques of repetition, patience, and rewards.
 When done correctly, there are almost no limits to what poodles can learn.
 Poodles enjoy learning new tricks and are great with people and other pets.

 With all these qualities, it’s no wonder so many families have Poodles.
 If you’re thinking of adding a Poodle to your life or if you currently have one, it is important to be aware of health issues that a Poodle may encounter.
 Like any dog, there are potential health risks.
 Knowing the five most common Standard Poodle health issues will help you be adequately prepared should any problems arise.